bertofurth/Seagate-Central-Utils/README.md

-The build and installation instructions in this file are designed to be read in conjunction with the utility specific instructions as seen in the **README-myutil.md** file located in the "myutil" subdirectory.
+The build and installation instructions in this file are designed to be read in conjunction with the utility specific instructions as seen in the **README-myutil.md** file located in each "myutil" subdirectory.

 ### TLDNR
 On a build server with the "arm-sc-linux-gnueabi-" cross compilation